LalaCuteGroup/lala-referral/lala-referral-web/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Please at least install `docker`, `make` and  `npm` before getting started.

 ## Available Scripts

 In the project directory, you can run:

+### `make setup`

+It install the dependencies for launching and developing the application.
+You can also use this command to update the node modules if the dependency list is updated

+### `make build`

+To build up the docker image for application.
+Please be aware that you will need to run `make setup` in order to get the `node_modules` ready

+### `make run`

+Run application as a server container.
+Will be able to access the application as shown in the prompt.

+### `make test`

+Run test to the application without spwaning a container shell.

+### `make debug`

+Run interactive shell for debug purpose.

+### `make clean`

+Remove image and clean up the whole docker system (Use with caution).

+In the `make debug` interactive shell, you can do:

 ### `npm start`